Regenleif's Guide to Druiding

 Tank Group: Tank + Druids

-Kill Group: All the Best DPS (Generally the Generals of clans, to manage drops, or if multiple clans agree to a joint kill, this group may be split 4/4 [max of 8 players in a group])
+Kill Group: The group intended to get lock (Generally the leaders of clans to manage drops, or if multiple clans agree to a joint kill, this group may be split 4/4 [there is max of 8 players in a group])

 DPS Groups: All other DPS

 Buffs: Buffs are the initial preparations that happen right before the fight begins.
-For Druids, that means casting all their enhancement skills on the tank.
-To improve efficiency, here is the order of which I cast buffs (when in support):
+For Druids, that means casting all their buff skills on the tank.
+To improve efficiency, here is the order of which I cast buffs (when in support build):

 Abundance comes first, as it has the longest effect time (3 mins).
-Then Touch, to bring the Tank's health to maximum, then Bark (2 mins), then Embrace.
-If you have/use Bless, use it first (4 mins duration).
+Then Nature's Touch, to bring the Tank's health to maximum (abundance does not heal, so there will be a health gap when cast on the tank.
+Also, so Nature's Touch is cooled down by the time you finish buffs), then Bark (2 mins), then Embrace (1 min).
+If you use Bless, use it first (4 mins duration).

-During the preparation period, your tank should cast Protective Stance on themselves.
+During the buff period, your tank should cast Protective Stance (a skill that greatly boosts their armor) on themselves.

-When you know how to, soloing can be "easy", and can provide good xp (relatively...).
-Note that you should never attempt a solo mob kill unless you health and energy bars are both above 1/2.
+When you know how to kill mobs, soloing can be easy and provide good XP (relatively...).
+Note that you should never attempt a solo mob kill unless your health and energy bars are both above 50% capacity.

-"In Combat" is a stance your character assumes for 5 seconds following interactions with mobs or players in combat.
+Your character has two modes, "In Combat" and "Idle".
+"In Combat" is a stance your character assumes for 5 seconds following interactions with mobs or other players in combat.
 While you are in Combat, Sigils, Mediate, and Recuperate will not work!
+However when you return to "Idle" they will start regenerating again.

 Here is some advice for killing mobs ("DPS" is the character you are leveling with):

-1. Keep Embrace on throughout the fight (if you use it).
-When it expires (or is close to expiring), cast it on your DPS (or yourself) again.
+1. Keep Nature's Embrace on throughout the fight (if you use it, you might find it helpful at level 1).
+When it is close to expiring, cast it again.
+Do not worry about recasting it halfway through its duration, it's better to conserve the energy.

-2. Vines is very helpful.
-Once it lands, the damage is unavoidable, and you can focus on healing instead of damaging.
+2. Strangling Vines is helpful.
+Once it lands the DOT damage is unavoidable, and you can focus on healing instead of damaging.
+If you use vines, keep it active on the mob.

 4. When your HP is at 1/2 of its max, start casting Nature's Touch.
-If Touch is interrupted, cast it again and again until it works.
-For your DPS, cast at around 2/3-4/5 hp, you can judge based on how prior casts affect their health.
+If Touch is interrupted, cast it again and again until it heals.
+For your DPS, cast at around 2/3-4/5 hp, look at what percent of their health is regenerated by your heal to get an optimal understanding.
+Things can go wrong unexpectedly, so it's better to keep your DPS' health close to max.
+You will get a feel for how much your heal affects your DPS' health bar, so you can keep them healthy without "wasting" portions of your heal.

-6. Solo mobs between 1-6 levels higher than yours.
+6. Solo mobs between 0-6 levels higher than yours.
 Duo up to 10 lvls higher than your DPS.
+Your damage drops ~10% for each level a mob is higher than you, so you will find a sweet spot between kill rate and XP.

 7. Watch out for adds!
 Avoid their paths as much as possible.
-When you are a higher level, invest in a mount adding 40-50% camo: well worth it!
+When you are a higher level, invest in a handheld mount adding 40-50% camo: it's well worth it!

 8. When group leveling, don't run when an add attacks you.
 Instead, say "Add on me" and continue.
-If your DPS ignore you, say "Kill the ____ that is attacking me", and heal yourself.
+If your DPS ignores you, say "Kill the ____ that is attacking me", and heal yourself instead.

 9. Meditate, even at level 1, makes a difference.
-The skill, while inactive during battle, is not removed in battle, popping into effect when you leave combat.
+The skill, while inactive while In Combat, is not removed, so it pops back into effect when you leave combat.
 Just cast it every 5 minutes, it takes care of itself!

 First, get your Meadowsun gear.
-It is decent, and comes with the story quest.
+It comes with the story quest and works great.

-There is a three lines of armor you can obtain: Main Quest, Auxiliary Quest, and Storebought
+There are three lines of armor you can obtain: Main Quest, Auxiliary Quest, and Storebought

-Main Quest and Auxiliary Quest are rewards from quests -- both armors are great, albeit different., however Main Quest armors include a weapon, and when worn as a set give a nice health/energy/chaos damage/chaos resistance bonus.
+Main Quest and Auxiliary Quest are rewards from quests -- both armors are great, albeit different, however Main Quest armors include a weapon, and when worn as a set give a nice health/energy bonus.

-The levels and lines are roughly as follows:
+The levels and armor lines are roughly as follows:

 Level Range Type